A close-up portrait of a young man with red hair and green eyes, wearing a white t-shirt under a maroon cardigan, captured...

 Our name

 We didn’t have a name for our band when we released our song.
 But when we were invited to perform at a benefit concert in LA we realized we needed one.
 We thought hard on this one — we wanted to use Lachlan’s middle name, Maluhia, since it means “peace” in Hawaiian.
 But that was hard for people to say or spell.
 We thought of so many of our favorite things about our friend and finally landed on “Ranga” — an Aussie and Kiwi slang term for red-head, like we say Ginger elsewhere.
 Lachlan had magnificent red hair and leaned into his Scotch-Irish ancestry just as much as he did his Hawaiian roots.
-But what really sticks with us is how much Lachlan loved orangutans — his classic prank was sneaking onto your phone or laptop and changing the wallpaper to a hideous orangutan picture, then sitting back with that mischievous grin, waiting for your reaction.
+But the kicker is how much Lachlan loved orangutans.

 So like that The Rangas was born.